1 min. read

 What is the CSRD?

 The Corporate Sustainability Reporting Directive (CSRD) is a European law that mandates companies to report on their sustainability performance and operations.
-Starting in 2025, this requirement will initially apply to publicly traded and large companies, but it will also affect the (SME) suppliers they work with.
+The obligation applies to listed and large companies that are required to report on their 2025 financial year.
+It therefore also affects the (SME) suppliers with which these companies work.
 Even if your company is not yet required to comply with the CSRD, it is wise to familiarize yourself with it and start preparing now.

 Read the whitepaper on the CSRD